Torture

-Torture aims to break the victim's will and destroy their agency and personality.
-It is one of the most damaging experiences that a person can undergo and can also negatively affect perpetrating individuals and institutions.
-Public opinion research has shown general opposition to torture.
-Torture is prohibited under international law for all states under all circumstances and is explicitly forbidden by several treaties.
-Opposition to torture stimulated the formation of the human rights movement after World War II, and torture continues to be an important human rights issue.
-Although its incidence has declined, torture is still practiced by some countries.
+Torture has been carried out since ancient times.
+However, in the eighteenth and nineteenth centuries, many Western countries abolished the official use of torture in the judicial system, although it continued to be used throughout the world.
+Public opinion research shows general opposition to torture.
+It is prohibited under international law for all states under all circumstances and is explicitly forbidden by several treaties.
+Opposition to torture stimulated the formation of the human rights movement after World War II, and it continues to be an important human rights issue.
+Although prevention efforts have been of mixed effectiveness, institutional reforms and the elimination of incommunicado detention have had positive effects.
+Despite its decline, torture is still practiced in or by most countries.